 Power Supply Pins

 This section provides the pin assignments for the power supply interface signals.
-The AC/DC specifications are defined in Section XXX.
+The AC/DC specifications are defined in the PCIe CEM Specification, Rev 4.0 and amended in Section 3.10.
 An example connection diagram is shown in Figure XXX.

 Signal Name